The meaning behind Banksy’s Rats – Explained

 In 2019 at Banksy’s Gross Domestic Product store in Croydon, UK, Banksy released free Rat screenprints to the children visiting the store.
 The image is taken from the Racing Rat clock at the GDP store.
 Read more here.

 The Clock is an “upcycled” office clock featuring a rat running up one side of the clock’s face as if stuck in a wheel.
-The rodent represents the endless rat race we find ourselves in.
+The rodent represents the endless rat race and competitive world we find ourselves in.